Delsin-Yu/Json-Power-Inspector/README.md

 }
 ```

-- Use the following line to serialize the model and save it into a jsontemlpate file.
+- Use the following line to serialize the model and save it into a jsontemplate file.

 ```csharp
 var definition = TemplateSerializer.CollectTypeDefinition<MyItem>();